 Proper storage of foods.
 To protect food and prevent future infestations, store items in moth- proof containers.
 Cardboard, thin plastic and paper will NOT keep them out.
 Jars that close with clamps and rubber gaskets are best.
 Plain screw-top jars will work, but only if they have a rubber stopper.
 Hard plastic containers also do the job as long as the seal is air tight.
 The freezer and fridge are also moth-safe zones.
 During an infestation, many people will keep items in the freezer until needed.
 If you think an item is moth-free but you need certainty, put it in a plastic bag, seal it with tape, and freeze it for four days.
 This will certainly kill any moth larvae or eggs.

 If you’re under siege by pantry moths, swiftly begin a campaign of retribution.
 Throw away all infested foods as well as items you’re uncertain about.
 Look for the frass (can look like colored sand) and webbing indicative of moth larvae, which will create clumps in caked staples like flour.
 Next, clean all infested areas with soap and water, and vacuum thoroughly.
+Then you may want to do it again, especially if it is a wooden drawer or something similar.
+Moth larva are quite tricky.

 Proper storage of clothing and fabrics.
 Clothes moths need more than the keratin found in woolens to truly thrive.
 They need a hide, food or urine stains, sweat, or dead skin to satisfy the nutritional requirements needed to produce successive generations.
 So keeping woolens clean will lend them some protection.
 Moth larvae and eggs are also very fragile (adult moths don’t eat woolens; they just have sex and lay eggs).
 This is why items that are consistently used rarely suffer moth damage.
 If you’re not going to use an item, take outside and shake it out and beat it twice monthly.
 You can curse at it as well just to keep the neighbors at bay.
 Heirlooms and out-of-season items should be stored properly, and this is how it’s done: